Government Plans

 - waste

-- community development
+- urban design and community development

 - industry and major emitters

-- make climate action easy, affordable, and desirable
+- Make climate action easy, affordable, and desirable

 Canada's Climate Plans and Climate Sites